jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 ## Content locators

 A content locator is a document that can be used to select parts of another document via transclusion.
-Nelsons refers to this locators as "reference pointers" [@Nelson1999], exemplified with spans of bytes or characters in a document.
+Nelsons refers to these locators as "reference pointers" [@Nelson1999], exemplified with spans of bytes or characters in a document.
 Content locators depend on data formats and document models.
 For instance locator languages XPath, XPointer, and XQuery act on XML documents,